thomas-thivillon/academic-page/content/publication/dichca.md

 ---
-title: 'Demand for informal care and human capital accumulation: Evidence from elderly adult deaths in Senegal'
+title: 'Demand for informal caregiving and human capital accumulation: Evidence from elderly deaths in Senegal'

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here